daniellerch/daniellerch.github.io/_posts/2018-05-06-image-stego-lsbr.md

 No!, it is not.
 LSB replacement is an asymmetrical operation and it can be detected.
 To see what it means an asymmetrical operation, let's analyze what is happening when we replace the LSB.

-When we replace the LSB of a pixel with an even vallue this produces the same effect of adding one when we replace by one or does not produce any effect when we replace by zero.
+When we replace the LSB of a pixel with an even value this produces the same effect of adding one when we replace by one or does not produce any effect when we replace by zero.
 Similarly, when we replace the LSB of a pixel with an odd value this produces the same effect of subtracting one when we replace by zero or does not produce any effect when we replace by one.

 Think a litle bit about this.
 When we hide data, the value of the even pixels increases or remains the same and the value of odd pixels decrease or remains the same.
 This is the asymmetrical operation I said before and this type of operation introduces statistical anomalies into the image.
 This fact was exploited first by the histogram attack [[1](#references)] and later by the RS attack [[2](#references)] and the SPA attack [[3](#references)].